learn-co-curriculum/hs-git-code-along-lab/README.md

 ### So let's actually start a project.

-* Create a new directory for this project in your `Development` directory and `cd` into it with the following commands in the terminal:
+* Create a new directory for this project called `git_practice` and `cd` into it.

-`mkdir git_practice`
-`cd git_practice`

-* Now that we've created a new project, we need to initialize a new git repository to track our changes.
+* Are you in your new `git_practice` directory?
+Great!
+Now that we've created a new project, we need to initialize a git repository to track our changes.
 To do this type:

 `git init`